govhealth/PostpartumTOC/input/pagecontent/search-parameters-and-operations.md

 The following search parameters have been defined for the USCDI+ Maternal Health Postpartum TOC Implementation Guide.
-This implementation guide's search parameters and operations are in addition to those defined by US Core 6.1.0.
+This implementation guide's search parameters and operations are in addition to those defined by [US Core 6.1.0](https://hl7.org/fhir/us/core/STU6.1/).
 Implementers **SHALL** reference the [US Core Search Parameters and Operations](http://hl7.org/fhir/us/core/STU6.1/search-parameters-and-operations.html) to ensure all search parameters and operations are properly supported.
-For more information on the [FHIR RESTful search api](http://hl7.org/fhir/R4/http.html#search) and the standard [Search Parameter Registry](http://hl7.org/fhir/R4/searchparameter-registry.html) see the FHIR specification.
+For more information on the [FHIR RESTful search API](http://hl7.org/fhir/R4/http.html#search) and the standard [Search Parameter Registry](http://hl7.org/fhir/R4/searchparameter-registry.html), see the FHIR specification.

 ### Operations

 No new operations have been defined for this IG.
-For more information on the [FHIR RESTful operations](http://hl7.org/fhir/R4/operations.html) please reference the FHIR specification and the [US Core Search Parameters and Operations](http://hl7.org/fhir/us/core/STU6.1/search-parameters-and-operations.html) specification.
+For more information on the [FHIR RESTful operations](http://hl7.org/fhir/R4/operations.html), please reference the FHIR specification and the [US Core Search Parameters and Operations](http://hl7.org/fhir/us/core/STU6.1/search-parameters-and-operations.html) specification.

 ### Search Parameters